hddevteam/Azure-chatGPT-demo/README.md

 # 🤖 Powerful chatGPT for Azure OpenAI GPT model

-Welcome to Azure chatGPT, a fascinating chatGPT web app built with Node.js and leveraging the Azure OpenAI GPT-3.5-turbo/GPT-4 turbo model/GPT-4 Vision model/Dalle-3 model.
+Welcome to Azure chatGPT, a fascinating chatGPT web app built with Node.js and leveraging the Azure OpenAI GPT-4o/GPT-4o-mini/o1/o1-mini/Dalle-3 model.
 This project serves as an excellent starting point for developers interested in developing chatbot applications using JavaScript and the Azure OpenAI API.

 ## 📺 What's new in the current version
 - **✨Support PWA (Progressive Web App)✨**